-Device Template is a set of configurations inherited by devices of a similar type.
+A Device Template is a collection of configurations shared by devices of a similar type.

-Every Device Template has a Template ID – _**_a unique template identifier that helps Blynk to recognize the type of added device and attach all other template elements:
+Template ID, a unique identifier that enables Blynk to recognize the device type and link it to the relevant template elements:

-values are related for each device.
-For example Serial Number field can belong to every device, but the actual value is different.
+key:valuedata table associated with every device.
+While keys remain static, values differ for each device.
+For instance, a Serial Number field may be present for every device, but the actual value varies.

 - 3.Datastreams: These are channels for time-stamped data transmitted between the device and the cloud.
 For example, sensor data should pass through a Datastream.
 In the context of the first version of the Blynk platform, these are akin to Virtual Pins.

 - 4.Events: These represent significant occurrences in a device's lifecycle that should be logged and, if necessary, used for notifications.
 Events can be initiated by the device itself or externally via the HTTP API.